 For those considering accreditation in public relations (APR), the Greater Fort Worth PRSA chapter has multiple resources to assist, guide and encourage you on your journey.
 We offer support for achieving the APR because we recognize the process is one that results in career enhancement, lifelong learning, and, ultimately, the consistent practice of high professional and ethical standards.

 One way we support those considering APR is through our chapter’s local accreditation mentorship program (LAMP).
 LAMP exists to pair a public relations practitioner who is undergoing accreditation with a mentor.
 That mentor is a ready resource to answer questions and to provide assistance and general guidance.
-If you would like more information about APR or LAMP, please fill in the form below.
-Our chapter’s APR Committee Chair Laura VanHoosier, APR, a will respond to you shortly.
+If you would like more information about Accreditation, please contact our chapter’s APR Committee Chair, Jeremy Agor, APR.
+He will respond to you shortly.

 The Public Relations Society of America is proud to offer public relations professionals the opportunity to become certified through the universal accreditation process.
 Accreditation indicates that a professional is a knowledgeable, experienced and ethical practitioner.

 Universal accreditation is the only international public relations and communications accreditation program that is professionally administered and independently field tested and graded in the same fashion as bar exams, teachers’ exams and certified public accountant testing.
 PRSA and 10 organizations in the U.S., New Zealand and Canada are members of the Universal Accreditation Board.